High StreetEast GrinsteadWest Sussex, RH19 3AATel: 01342 317 820

 We offer appointments with our Nurses for continued good health management.
 They can advise on such topics as:

 Flu and pneumococcal vaccines are available from October every year.
 They are offered free of charge to all patients over the age of 65, and are especially recommended for diabetics, asthmatics those with chronic chest complaints or immuno-suppressed patients.

 These vaccines are also available to younger patients with chronic diseases.
-Flu vaccinations are offered annually, and the pneumococcal vaccine is a one-off injection which protects against a number of serious illnesses, including septicaemia and meningitis.
+Flu vaccinations are offered annually.

 Some minor surgical procedures are carried out in the practice and a cryotherapy clinic for freezing skin lesions that do not need surgical removal, is available.
 Your doctor will refer you to these clinics if it is appropriate.